Adi Shankara: Sannyasa

 Shankara's hagiographies describe him as someone who was attracted to the life of Sannyasa (hermit) from early childhood.
 His mother disapproved.
 A story, found in every hagiography, describes Shankara at age eight going to a river with his mother, Sivataraka, to bathe, where he is caught by a crocodile.
 Shankara calls out to his mother to give him permission to become a Sannyasin (a religious ascetic), or else the crocodile will kill him.
 The mother agrees and Shankara is freed, and leaves his home for education.
 He reaches a Saivite sanctuary along a river in a north-central state of India, and becomes the disciple of a teacher named Govinda Bhagavatpada.
 The stories in various hagiographies diverge in details about the first meeting between Shankara and his Guru, where they met, as well as what happened later.
 Several texts suggest Shankara's schooling with Govindapada happened along the river Narmada in Omkareshwar, but a few place it along the River Ganges in Kashi (Varanasi) as well as Badari (Badrinath in the Himalayas).

-The hagiographies vary in their description of where he went, who he met and debated and many other details of his life.
+The hagiographies vary in their description of where he went, whom he met and debated and many other details of his life.
 Most mention Shankara studying the Vedas, Upanishads and Brahmasutra with Govindapada, and Shankara authoring several key works in his youth, while he was studying with his teacher.
 It is with his teacher Govinda, that Shankara studied Gaudapadiya Karika, as Govinda was himself taught by Gaudapada.
-Most also mention a meeting with scholars of the Mīmāṃsā school of Hinduism namely Kumarila and Prabhakara, as well as Mandana and various Buddhists, in Shastrartha (an Indian tradition of public philosophical debates attended by large number of people, sometimes with royalty).
+Most also mention a meeting with scholars of the Mimansa school of Hinduism namely Kumarila and Prabhakara, as well as Mandana and various Buddhists, in Shastrartha (an Indian tradition of public philosophical debates attended by large number of people, sometimes with royalty).